As a contributor, I rest easy knowing SELinux is Enforcing in the Pulp3 Vagrant environment

 Here's a recap of the thinking that got us here.
 The developer layout versus what an RPM lays out are substantially different.
 Poking holes in the production policy to allow for development activities doesn't make sense.
 This leads to the conclusion that for Pulp development to happen with SELinux enabled, Pulp would need a SELinux policy specifically for development.
 The first policy took a few weeks to write and test on all the platforms so it would likely take a similar level of effort to make a Pulp SELinux policy.
 Also any change in the developer layout will also need to have changes in the Pulp developer SELinux policy.
 Those changes need to be tested on all the platforms, so easy changes all of a sudden become a lot more painful.
 It would be good to have one, but we never could prioritize this activity in front of other more pressing work.
 I'm also not sure we can commit to maintaining such a thing.
 This caused me to document that Pulp can't be developed with SELinux enabled at this time.

-#9 Updated by bmbouter almost 3 years ago
+#9 Updated by bmbouter about 3 years ago

 - Checklist item enable SELinux in vagrant environment on master and 3.0-dev added